theRookieCoder/theRookieCoder.github.io/content/setup.md

 - HDMI
 - microSD card reader

-I usually go with a USB-C on both sides for charging, a USB-A with my mouse's wireless receiver, and the microSD reader or ethernet.
-I only use the HDMI card when presenting something or connecting to secondary monitor.
+I usually go with a USB-C on both sides for charging, a USB-A with my mouse's wireless receiver, and either the microSD reader or ethernet port.
+I only use the HDMI card when presenting or connecting to secondary monitor.

 # Software

 For colours, I like the [Catppuccin](https://catppuccin.com) theme, specifically the Macchiato flavour.
-That is what I used to theme this website as well!
+You are seeing it right now, because that is what I used to theme this website!

 ## Operating System

 I daily-drive the latest version of [Fedora Linux](https://fedoraproject.org), and I have Windows 11 on the other partition of my dual-boot setup.
-On Fedora, I use KDE as my desktop environment; the only theming I have done is using the [Catppuccin](https://github.com/catppuccin/kde) colour theme.
+On Fedora, I use KDE as my desktop environment; the only theming I have done is using Catppuccin colours.

 ## Browser (Firefox)